awsdocs/aws-doc-sdk-examples/cpp/example_code/sqs/hello_sqs/README.md

 ## Overview

-This folder provides a CMake "Hello SQS" project which uses the AWS SDK of C++ to call the Amazon Simple Queue Service (Amazon SQS).
+This folder provides a CMake "Hello SQS" project that uses the AWS SDK for C++ to call Amazon Simple Queue Service (Amazon SQS).

 ## ⚠ Important